 - 1. Find a convenient location within 6" of a hose support or fitting and away from any hot exhaust pipes to suspend the Fuel Flow Transducer.
 The hose support or fitting may be on the input or output line of the Flow Transducer and the support may be to an adjacent hose. - 2.
 Remove the return fuel hose which goes from the Carburetor to the Fuel Tank. - 3.
 Purchase two new hoses: one to be used from the Carburetor to the Fuel Flow Transducer and the other to be used from the Fuel Flow Transducer to the Fuel Tank.
 There must be flexible hose in and out of the Transducer.
 The hoses must meet TSO-C53a Type C or D FAA specifications.
 The new hoses must be the same size as the current hose in the aircraft.
-Source of fittings and fabricated hoses are:
+Sources of fittings and fabricated hoses are:

-- Mount the Fuel Flow Transducer in the fuel return line.
+- 4. Mount the Fuel Flow Transducer in the fuel return line.
 You must use the FT-90 (Gold Cube Fuel Flow Transducer on any engine over 350 H.P.
 If the Transducer is mounted within 6" of an exhaust pipe, the Flow Transducer must be wrapped with Fire Sleeving. - 5.
 Read the Installation Instructions for important installation considerations.

 Drawn By: R.R.
-Electronics International Inc. Approved By: R.R.
-Installation of a Fuel Flow Transducer suspended in the fuel return line from the carburetor to the fuel tank.
-Scale: None Note: Only applicable for installation on aircraft with a fuel return line from the Carburetor.
-Material: Next Assembly: ssembly: P/N: Date: 10/15/94 Rev: A: 7/2/02 ^{D/N:} 1015941
+Electronics International Inc. Approved By: Scale: R.R Material: None Note: Only applicable for installation on aircraft with a fuel return line from the Carburetor .
+NextAssembly: P/N: Date: 10/15/94 Rev: A: 7/2/02 D/N: 1015941

-2.11 Install the EI P-300C Fuel Level Probes (OEM or Experimntal Only):
+2.10 Install the EI P-300C Fuel Level Probes (OEM or Experimntal Only):